Vilcabamba, Peru: Spanish Vilcabamba

 In 1572, the conqueror and governor of Vilcabamba, Martin Hurtado de Arbieto, founded San Francisco de la Victoria de Vilcabamba, also known as Vilcabamba la Nueva ("the New"), 5 km west of Vitcos.
 It is located on the Pampaconas River, a tributary of the Vilcabamba River, which is a tributary of the Urubamba River.

-Hurtado was a brutal administrator, offering encomiendas to Spanish soldiers and making the local Indians virtual slaves.
+Hurtado was a brutal administrator, offering encomiendas to Spanish soldiers and making the local indigenous people virtual slaves.
 Many of them died, or abandoned their homes and fled elsewhere.
-Silver deposits were discovered nearby and the town enjoyed a brief boom, although the production of the mines was meager and by the early 17th century Vilcabamba the New and the Vilcabama region was no longer of much interest to the Spanish.
+Silver deposits were discovered nearby and the town enjoyed a brief boom, although the production of the mines was meager and by the early 17th century Vilcabamba the New and the Vilcabamba region was no longer of much interest to the Spanish.
 Hiram Bingham visited the town in 1911, noting that, "Instead of Inca walls or ruins, Vilcabamba has three score solidly built Spanish houses...due to the prosperity of gold diggers, who came to work the quartz mines which were made accessible after the death of Tupac Amaru."
 Catholic clerics had built a church and a monastery in the town.